 There was a rash of trouble due to sectarian clashes, but that has cooled down now.
 It was never really in high-traffic tourist areas anyway, just on the fri... read more »about 4 years ago

 Malaria is a big problem in Myanmar.
-Not in Yangon or Mandalay, because the malaria mosquito doesn't exist in urban environments. but the majority of the Mya... read more »about 5 years ago
+Not in Yangon or Mandalay, because the malaria mosquito doesn't exist in urban environments. but the majority of the Mya... read more »over 5 years ago